-The System shall be secured to the supporting wall with fixings installed into or through the spacer support battens/rails that form the cavity between the supporting wall and the MW insulation.
+The System shall be secured to the supporting wall with fixings that pass into/through the spacer support battens/rails that form the cavity between the supporting wall and the EPS insulation.

-Where required, properly constructed movement joints (designed to cater for the calculated degree of movement to control expansion, contraction, and cracking without reducing the stability and weathertightness of the wall) shall be carried through the System using movement beads of PVC, powder coated galvanised steel or stainless steel.
+Where required, properly constructed movement joints (designed to cater for the calculated degree of movement to control expansion, contraction and cracking without reducing the stability and weathertightness of the wall) should be carried through the System using movement beads of PVC, powder-coated galvanised steel or stainless steel.
 Expansion joints shall be provided at 7.5 m intervals when the length of a wall exceeds 12 m.